Code-Institute-Submissions/cumbrian-kayaking/README3.md

  - Or who want to improve their      kayaking skills
  - Who want short outdoor breaks in a beautiful setting

-Users are deciding  ( quickly ) whether they are sufficiently interested to seek more information from the company

 **Users  want 2 types of information**
   General  information on holidays from the website itself  Eg